Code-Institute-Submissions/EdHarty-Golf_janResub/README.md

 Welcome to my website.

-Given the project brief, I wanted to make a fully functional website where the user create, read, update and delete their account and scheduled golf sessions.
+Given the project brief, I wanted to make a fully functional website where the user can create, read, update and delete their account and scheduled golf sessions.

 A live website can be found [here](https://golfstar.herokuapp.com/).